 Domestic Violence Lawyers in Naples, Florida

-The Naples, Florida domestic violence lawyer at the Robert Foley Law Firm can fight for your rights if you have been charged or accused of domestic violence, or “domestic battery” as it is defined under the law.
+The Naples, Florida domestic violence lawyers at Foley & Wilson Law Firm can fight for your rights if you have been charged or accused of domestic violence, or “domestic battery” as it is defined under the law.
 A domestic battery or domestic violence conviction can come with serious consequences including jail time, a criminal record, and the requirement that you seek counseling (attendance of a 26-week-long Batterers Intervention Program), along with other collateral consequences that can include deportation if you are in the U.S. on a visa, problems with your divorce if you are seeking child custody or visitation, and other issues.
 You could lose your right to have a gun, lose your concealed weapons permit, and may not be able to expunge or seal a domestic violence charge from your criminal record.
 Under Florida law, you could face domestic violence charges if you are accused of touching or hitting a family member, member of your household, or partner who lives in your home, against their will.

 What Counts as a Family or Household Member in a Domestic Battery Charge?

 What counts as “domestic battery” under Florida law?
 Under the law, you could face domestic battery charges, if the person you touched or struck against their will was a family member, household member, or domestic partner.
 What does this mean?
 You could face domestic battery charges, if the person you are accused of striking or touching is your:

 - Wife or husband, or former wife or husband